keithhetrick/keithhetrick/README.md

 ## 2. musicNotes

 A simple portal for Garnish employees to keep track of their current tasks and projects.
 This is a full-stack application built with React, Redux, Node.js, Express, and MongoDB.
-The application is currently hosted on AWS EC2, and due to permissions, the full application is only accessible to Garnish employees - only the login page is publicly accessible.
+It has a fully functional Auth/login& reg system manually built from the ground up.
+The application is currently hosted on AWS EC2 and due to permissions (from the Auth functionality), the full application is only accessible to Garnish employees - only the login page is publicly accessible.

 ### [musicNotes](http://3.141.199.221/)